 In Italy, pensions are operated by INPS and fed by salary-based contributions paid by both the employer and the employee.
-For employees who started working after January 1, 1996, the amount of salary to be taken into account for the purposes of calculating the pension contributions is capped at an annually determined amount depending on cost of living increases.
+For employees who started working after 1 January 1996, the amount of salary to be taken into account for the purposes of calculating the pension contributions is capped at an annually determined amount depending on cost of living increases.
 Receipt of pension benefits is contingent upon payment of the social security contributions provided for by the law.
 For employees, the pension is linked to the amount of contributions paid as a percentage of the employee’s global salary during an entire working life.
 In certain specific cases provided for by law (e.g. periods of leave), as to allow the employee to reach the minimum pension requirements; contribution is paid directly by the government.
 In cases such as the interruption or the termination of work (from lack of work during one’s working life or retirement before retirement age); the contribution due can be paid by the employee.

 Healthcare and Insurances